FDA approved for more than 25 years

 Understanding the Causes of Hair Loss

-Hair can fall out for many reasons, but male pattern baldness is by far the most common form of hair loss in men.
+Hair can thin or fall out for many reasons, but male pattern baldness is by far the most common form of hair loss in men.

-This type of hair loss happens because of a combination of genetic factors and the damaging effects of dihydrotestosterone (DHT), a male sex hormone.
+This type of hair loss happens because of genetic factors and the damaging effects of dihydrotestosterone (DHT), a male sex hormone.

-DHT is produced within your body as a byproduct of testosterone.
-It’s important in your early life for sexual development, but as an adult, the hormone can attach to receptors in your scalp and cause hair follicles to miniaturize (shrink).
+Your body produces DHT as a byproduct of testosterone.
+It's essential for sexual development in early life, but in adulthood, the hormone can attach to receptors in your scalp and cause hair follicles to miniaturize (shrink).

 Over time, the hair follicles affected by DHT — usually those at the hairline and around the crown of the scalp — stop producing new hairs.
-This results in the signs of hair loss many guys start to notice in their 20s, 30s and 40s.
+This results in the signs of hair loss many guys notice in their 20s, 30s, and 40s.

 How Hair Loss Treatments Target the Causes